Mariners make early offseason move landing Teoscar Hernández - WHIZ News

 For now, Hernández is a one-year acquisition by Seattle.
 He is entering his final season of being eligible for arbitration before hitting free agency after the 2023 season.

-While Hernández likely slots into right field should Haniger end up leaving in free agency, the deal was not made with defense at the forefront.
-This was a move to bolster an offense that at times last season struggled to score runs and leaned a little too much on its pitching staff to win close, low-scoring games.
+The deal was not made with defense at the forefront.
+This was a move to bolster an offense that at times struggled last season to score runs and leaned a little too much on its pitching staff to win close, low-scoring games.

 Hernández has posted an OPS above .800 in each of the past three seasons.
 And he has played well in Seattle, hitting .357 with three homers and seven doubles in 16 career games at T-Mobile Park.